chatbottech/chatbottech.github.io/_reviews/landbot.md

  - €50 per month to remove the Landbot branding, allow human takeover and integrate webhooks
  - €130 per month to allow access to callbacks and the messages API

+Update: I had a report from a reader that is a paying a Landbot user.
+They told me that Landbot support was not great.
+The user wanted to make use of the Javascript integration and needed help with getting it to work, as the documentation did not go into enough detail.
+Landbot support were not very helpful.
+I even tried contacting them through Twitter to find out what was going on, but even this did not seem to help.
+Therefore, tread with caution!
+I have knocked a few stars off the ratings until I hear that this issue has improved.